- Free delivery over £40

 Aldara side effects

-Aldara cream can cause some side effects during use due to the sensitivity of the skin you are applying it to.
+Using Aldara Cream can cause some side effects during use due to the sensitivity of the skin you’re applying it to.
 These reactions are generally not serious and should subside within around 2 weeks after your treatment is complete.

 - Wearing away of the skin